Power Company (song)

 Power Company is a song written and performed by Eric Burdon.
 It was released in 1980.

 Background

-The first version of the tune was recorded with "Eric Burdon's Fire Dept." in April 1980 in France.
+The first version of the song was recorded with "Eric Burdon's Fire Dept." in April 1980 in France.
 It was released as a single and peaked No. 11 in Austria.
 In 1981, Burdon recorded a different rendition, released on the 1983 album Power Company.

 In 1992 another version, recorded 1981, was released on The Unreleased Eric Burdon.